radiorabe/klangbecken/README.md

 It supports configurable and editable playlists, jingle insertion, metadata publishing and more.

 It is [designed](doc/design.md) for stand-alone operation, robustness and easy maintainability.
+All files are stored in a single [data directory](doc/data-dir.md).

 This repository contains three components of the RaBe-Klangbecken:
 * The [API](doc/api.md)